vaidashi/career-development-curriculum/module_four/pd_kickoff.md

 	-Bring in more coaching strategies; start with the vision?
 	-After updating the markdown, share with M4 groups to get any updates for their meeting structures

+New plan:
+-Opening; discuss 30-day plan and purpose of PD groups -Coaching strategies: visioning, etc.
+-Barriers and strategies for groups/coaches to hold them accountable for overcoming them -Jobtrack set-up
+-Resources

 * Opening: objectives & introduction of scope & sequence of M4 PD; introduction to how groups will work & discuss end of module plan (12 mins)
 * Intro to barriers (10 mins)
 * Outreach (15 mins)